 - Understand and practice meeting rules y codes of conduct

 The Board hires an Executive Director to run the organization.
 The Executive Director carries out the Board policies so the organization meets its goals.
 The Executive Director hires employees to do the work.

 There are several committees to the Board of Directors that carry out work and projects then report back to the Board.
-These committees include the: Client Services Committee, Consumer Advisory Committee, Equity Committee, Executive Committee, Finance Committee, Nominating Committee, Political Action and Outreach Committee, and the Service Provider Advisory Committee.
+These committees include: Client Services Committee, Consumer Advisory Committee, Equity Committee, Executive Committee, Finance Committee, Nominating Committee, Political Action Committee, and the Service Provider Advisory Committee.
 If you would like to read more about what these committees do, please haga clic aquí.
-If you are interested in joining any of these committees and would like additional information, please email us at firstname.lastname@example.org.
+If you are interested in joining any of these committees and would like additional information, please view the schedule of meetings or email the Board Liaison, Megan Mendes, at MeganM@WestsideRC.org.